Reduce Food Waste

 One-third of the world's food is wasted.
 People buy too much and throw away rotten food.
 Stores and restaurants can't serve vegetables that aren't attractive.
 Farms dump food when they produce too much.
 With all that waste in the world, there is opportunity to make changes to be sure all the people suffering from hunger get the food they need.

-- Build empathy by discussing how it feels that so much food is wasted when so many people aren't getting enough to eat.
+- Discuss how it feels that so much food is wasted when so many people aren't getting enough to eat.

 - Talk with your family about what you and your family can do to reduce food waste.
 Some ideas: Eat leftovers instead of making something new, buy less food at the store, take only the portions you can eat and eat what you take, eat out less often.
 Your family can also compost food waste instead of sending it to a landfill.